Myelogram of the Spine

 Who Typically Performs a Myelography Test?

 A myelography test is generally conducted by a specialized medical professional known as a neuroradiologist.
-This type of radiologist has advanced training and expertise in imaging techniques specifically focused on the nervous system and spine.
+This type of radiologist received advanced training and expertise in imaging techniques specifically focused on the nervous system and spine.

-How to conduct a Myelogram of the spine
+How to Conduct a Myelogram of the Spine

 Step-by-Step Procedure